rancher/k3k/docs/virtualclusterpolicy.md

 metadata:
   name: my-default-policy
 spec:
-  allowedModeTypes:
-  - shared
+  allowedMode: shared
 ```

 ## Key Capabilities & Examples

 A `VirtualClusterPolicy` can configure several aspects of the Namespaces it's bound to and the virtual clusters operating within them.

-### 1. Restricting Allowed Virtual Cluster Modes (`allowedModeTypes`)
+### 1. Restricting Allowed Virtual Cluster Modes (`AllowedMode`)

 You can restrict the `mode` (e.g., "shared" or "virtual") in which K3k `Cluster` resources can be provisioned within bound Namespaces.
-If a `Cluster` is created in a bound Namespace with a mode not listed in `allowedModeTypes`, its creation might proceed but an error should be reported in the `Cluster` resource's status.
+If a `Cluster` is created in a bound Namespace with a mode not allowed in `allowedMode`, its creation might proceed but an error should be reported in the `Cluster` resource's status.

 **Example:** Allow only "shared" mode clusters.